CyVerse-learning-materials/foss/README.md

 Documentation for CyVerse Learning's Foundations of Spring 2023 Open Science Skills course.

-Course will take place Jan 19-Mar 30, 2023, online.
+Course will take place Sept.
+7 - Nov.
+2, 2023, online.

 Contents are organized by subject, rather than day.
 See the schedule at https://foss.cyverse.org/schedule/